Oracle introduced powerful queuing mechanisms where messages can be exchanged between

 Some Words About Persistence

 The queues and all messages inside are persistent.
-Persistency means that sending and
+Persistency means

-While working with Advanced Queuing and JMS we often come across the Oracle Message
+While working with Advanced Queuing and JMS we often come across the

-and for what purpose it is.
+we need OMB and for what purpose it is.

-The Oracle Message Broker provides a platform-independent messaging mechanism.
-The
+The Oracle Message Broker provides a platform-independent messaging

-articles we use directly Native AQ and JMS without any message broker.
+these articles we use directly Native AQ and JMS without any message broker.

-If we need to connect many different platforms the complexity could be reduced by
+If we need to connect many different platforms the complexity could be

 Conclusion and Prospects

-Oracle Advanced Queuing is a rather simple but powerful way to work with messages
+Oracle Advanced Queuing is a rather simple but powerful way to work

-required to produce functioning programs.
+are required to produce functioning programs.
 There are a lot more features available

 such as message prioritisation, message grouping, rule-based subscription, message